 7. Language exchange feature

-You can initiate language exchange with one partner or multiple ones by group practice sessions.
+You can initiate language exchange through group practice sessions with one partner or multiple partners.
 It also has voice-to-text and text-to-voice features to enhance your learning experience.

 How does it work?

-Let’s say you start a language exchange with someone for 30-minutes.
-In the scenario, we divide the entire conversation into 2 parts of 15-minutes each.
+Let’s say you start a 30-minute language exchange with someone.
+In this scenario, we divide the entire conversation into 2 15-minute parts.

-If you turn on “Language Exchange mode,” and once you reach the time limit, the app will recommend when it’s time to switch languages.
+If you turn on “Language Exchange mode,” the app will recommend switching languages when the time limit is reached.

-This exists to not have a one-sided conversation and make sure both parties get equal benefits.
+This exists not to have a one-sided conversation, but to ensure both parties receive equal benefits.

 8. Curated learning materials

-They provide their own proprietaries like HelloWords and HelloChinese like learning with dozens of language choices.
+They offer their own proprietary offerings, such as HelloWords and HelloChinese, with dozens of language options.

-The course is available in 22 languages like Dutch, Bahasa, Swedish, Hungarian, Norwegian, Polish, Vietnamese, Turkish, Portuguese, and other widespread languages.
+The course is available in 22 languages, including Dutch, Bahasa, Swedish, Hungarian, Norwegian, Polish, Vietnamese, Turkish, Portuguese, and other widely spoken languages.

-The price of HelloWords plus ranges between $25 to $100, depending on 3-months and annual term.
+The price of HelloWords Plus ranges from $25 to $100, depending on the 3-month or annual term.

-They also provide HelloFrench, like dozens of language courses that contain immersive audio lessons and bit-sized reading, writing, and listening exercises to impart the training.
+They also offer HelloFrench and dozens of language courses that include immersive audio lessons and bite-sized reading, writing, and listening exercises to deliver the training.

-They have designed the levels as per the Common European Framework of Reference for Languages (CEFR).
-Although, I don’t think it can match the same competency level.
+They have designed the levels according to the Common European Framework of Reference for Languages (CEFR), but I don’t think they match the same competency levels.

 They have also collaborated with many language teaching websites and linguists to offer lessons in various languages.

-Some of them are personalized Korean courses, one-to-one French classes, and Mystère à Paris, Misterio en Madrid through stories in French and Spanish, to name a few.
+Some of them are personalized Korean courses, one-to-one French classes, and Mystère à Paris and Misterio en Madrid, which offer stories in French and Spanish, to name a few.
 Again, it costs a decent amount to avail of one of these services.

-I didn’t care to check these courses since similar products are available at lower prices or even free.
-I don’t think you really need them.
+I didn’t bother checking these courses, since similar products are available at lower prices or even for free.
+I don’t think you need them.
 Skip it!

 Pros and Cons of HelloTalk

-Like other language learning resources, HelloTalk as a language app has its benefits and downsides.
+Like other language-learning resources, HelloTalk, a language app has its benefits and drawbacks.

 Some of them could be subjective and depend on your goals.

-For example, it isn’t a language learning software but actually a language exchange app.
-The primary focus is to improve the conversation skills by talking with native speakers.
+For example, it isn’t language learning software but a language exchange app.
+The primary focus is on improving conversation skills by talking with native speakers.

 However, it is a negative for someone who needs a more comprehensive plan to learn a language.